moritzWa/moritz-digital/content/blog/reading.md

 ## RemNote PDF annotation

-As a quick plug for the product I'm building, RemNote has the best PDF annotation as you can effortlessly reference specific quotes in your notes and contvert them into flashcards.
+As a quick plug for the product I'm building, RemNote has the best PDF annotation, as you can effortlessly reference specific quotes in your notes and convert them into flashcards.

 # Conclusion

-Choose what you read wisely, using your curiosity as a driver,  and augment your reading with technology.
+Choose what you read wisely, use your curiosity as a driver,  and augment your reading with technology.

 If you're interested in improving reading and learning technology join us to build the next version of the RemNote PDF-Annotation tool and much more.

-Connect with me on Goodreads and discuss this on Twitter (link)
+If you have been thinking about too or have suggestions, I'd love to hear from you.
+Also let's [connect on GoodReads](https://goodreads.com/moritzw).